MatNiz/EarthDefenderGame/README.md

+Made in UE 5.1

-This game is comibination of Space Invaders and Asteroid games.
+This game project is comibination of Space Invaders and Asteroid games.

 A-D or Left-Right to move